refinedev/refine/documentation/blog/2022-03-22-refine-with-react95.md

                 onClick={() => {
                   const id = getValue() as number;

-                  const result = window.confirm("Are you sure you want to delete this post?");
+                  const result = window.confirm(
+                    "Are you sure you want to delete this post?", );

                   if (result) {
                     deletePost({